Jinglinchen97/Tools-Project/README.md

 ```
 !pip install bs4
 ```
-Since Yahoo Finance is a dymanic webpage, more news will be loaded through scrolling down, hence we install selenium to automate webpage
+Since Yahoo Finance is a dynamic webpage, more news will be loaded through scrolling down, hence we install selenium to automate webpage
 ```
 !pip install selenium
 ```